1 Timothy 6

 The Good Confession.

 The “good confession” is something that Timothy had confessed, and that Christ Jesus had confessed before Pontius Pilate.
 It seems that the Lord gave this confession in John 18:37; “Pilate therefore said unto him, Art thou a king then?
 Jesus answered, Thou sayest that I am a king.
 To this end was I born, and for this cause came I into the world, that I should bear witness unto the truth.
 Every one that is of the truth heareth my voice.”
 The good confession involves confessing the full truth regardless of consequences; “Jesus Christ, who is the faithful witness” (Rev. 1:5).
 What Jesus answered to Pilate goes far deeper than the truth of His kingship.
 It involved who He is as the truth.
 As the truth, Jesus revealed what man is, and who the Father is.
 Yes, Jesus was a king, but the deeper reason why the Jews had delivered Him was that He bore witness of the truth, and this was the very reason for the Lord to come into the world.
 Paul, in writing to Timothy, tells him to follow the Lord’s example when under attack by those who would detract from the sound doctrine he was maintaining.
 The Lord set the perfect example of One who was on trial for the truth, and His life was at stake.
 He did not swerve from the truth, but answered fully.
 That was the good confession.
-Am I willing to confess the truth – the whole truth of who I am are in association with Christ – in the face of death?
+Am I willing to confess the truth – the whole truth of who I am in association with Christ – in the face of death?
 Our calling is to follow Christ Jesus.

 14 that thou keep the commandment spotless, irreproachable, until the appearing of our Lord Jesus Christ; 15 which in its own time the blessed and only Ruler shall shew, the King of those that reign, and Lord of those that exercise lordship; 16 who only has immortality, dwelling in unapproachable light; whom no man has seen, nor is able to see; to whom be honour and eternal might.
 Amen. vv.14-16 The Appearing in View.
 Timothy was to keep the commandment (or, the charges Paul had laid on him) in a holy and uncompromising manner, “until the appearing of our Lord Jesus Christ”.
 This means it is a lifelong conflict, but it also means that Timothy was to labor with the appearing in view!
 It was a present hope.
-When Christ is manifested, the truth He confessed in the good confession will be publicly manifested!
-And those who stand for Christ will be shown or manifested along with Him (Col. 3:4).
+When Christ is manifested, the truth He confessed in the good confession will be publicly known!
+And those who stand for Christ will be manifested along with Him (Col. 3:4).
 But Paul continues to speak about the glorious appearing, when our Lord Jesus Christ will manifest the glory of God before the world!
 Christ is called “the blessed and only Ruler” denoting His power, and “the King of kings and Lord of lords” denoting His royal authority (see Rev. 19:16).
-That which the saints apprehend now by faith will be publicly manifested (Isa.
+That which the saints apprehend now by faith will be publicly displayed (Isa.
 40:5).
 Truly, Pilate had no authority except that given him from above.
-But Christ will be manifested as “the only Ruler”, and His authority is of a different kind altogether.
-Here is it not only the official glories of Christ that will be manifested, but Christ’s Divine glory; “who only has immortality, dwelling in unapproachable light; whom no man has seen, nor is able to see”.
+But Christ will be displayed as “the only Ruler”, and His authority is of a different kind altogether.
+Here it is not only the official glories of Christ that will be manifested, but Christ’s Divine glory; “who only has immortality, dwelling in unapproachable light; whom no man has seen, nor is able to see”.
 All the kings of the great empires claimed to be Divine, but their claims were refuted when each eventually died.
 Christ only has immortality!
-This thoughts lead Paul to burst forth in a doxology of praise; “to whom be honour and eternal might.
+This thought leads Paul to burst forth in a doxology of praise; “to whom be honour and eternal might.
 Amen.”
 The saints long to see Christ have His rightful place!

 Wealthy Brethren (6:17-19)